grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 Block Producers shall execute no code that seizes or transfers or executes any transaction without the explicit consent of the account holder.

 ### Article XXX - Freedom to Proxy
-Block Producers shall execute no code that denies, abridges or impairs a direct or proxied Block Producer or Referendum vote.
+Block Producers shall execute no code that denies, abridges or impairs the direct or proxied vote of either Block Producer or Referendum.

 ## Reasonings